Procerin is one of the few hair products that have managed to remain at the top of online reviews for many years.

 Well, Procerin for men claims to do exactly that.

-Actually, the rate of hair growth in bald patches depends on the amount of hair follicles available for rejuvenation.
+Actually, the rate of hair growth in bald patches depends on the number of hair follicles available for rejuvenation.

-In other words, if you apply Procerin immediately you start noticing hair loss, then chances are that things will return to normal within a short time.
+In other words, if you apply Procerin the moment you start noticing hair loss, then chances are that things will return to normal within a short time.

 However, if you have been bald for several years, some of your hair follicles might have completely disappeared and in that case, even a routine application of Procerin might not return you to the good old, teenage days.